FACULTY AND PROFESSIONAL STAFF WORKING ON LATIN AMERICA AND THE CARIBBEAN

 Joshua Tucker Assistant Professor of Music; Postdoctoral Research Associate, Center for Latin American and Caribbean Studies.
 Specializations: Popular music and social change in Latin America

-Peter Andreas Professor of Political Science and International Studies.
+Peter Andreas John Hay Professor of International Studies and Political Science.
 Specializations: U.S. Borders; Mexico

 Richard Snyder Professor of Political Science; Director, Center for Latin American and Caribbean Studies.
 Specializations: Comparative politics & political economy; government and politics of Latin America, especially Mexico.

-Rebecca Weitz-Shapiro Assistant Professor of Political Science and Public Policy.
+Rebecca Weitz-Shapiro Stanley J. Bernstein '65 P'02 Assistant Professor of Political Science.
 Machine politics in Latin America.

 Onésimo Almeida Professor of Portuguese and Brazilian Studies.
 Specializations: Portuguese and Brazilian intellectual history.